benjamin-danneville/bdGenerator/docs/pages/scene_requirement.rst

 | It's important because otherwise, the script can not make the difference
 | between a configuration group and a blocking group
 |
-| **Each locators must have a string attribute named ``Variation_obj`` :**
+| **Each locators must have a string attribute named "Variation_obj" :**
 | The ``Variation_obj`` attribute will be the emplacement where we will put
 | the name of the meshes that the locator can take.
 It will take a random mesh
-| from the list and place at the locator's position.
+| from the list and place it at the locator's position.

 Purpose of the configurations
 -----------------------------

-| Having configurations allows you to have differents setup so that you can have controls over
+| Having configurations allows you to have different setups so that you can have controls over
 | what you are generating.
 For exemple if we continue on our clock exemple,
 | we could have a configuration for grounded clocks and walled clocks.
 | But we could go further, if you wanted for instance a circular clock,